Invertible subalgebras: Topology of linear transformations on local operator algebras

-Hence, it remains to show that the number of rooted, connected subgraphs of~$G_s$ with $k+1$ nodes is at most exponential in~$k$.
-This counting is well known~\cite[Lemma~2.1]{Borgs2010}, and an upper bound is~$(ed)^{k+1}$ where $e \approx 2.718$ and $d$ is the maximum degree of~$G_s$. \end{proof}
+Hence, it remains to show that the number of rooted, connected multisets over~$G_s$ with total weight $k+1$ is at most exponential in~$k$.
+When the weight for each node is~$1$ or~$0$, this is a subgraph counting and it is well known~\cite[Lemma~2.1]{Borgs2010} that an upper bound is~$(ed)^{k+1}$ where $e \approx 2.718$ and $d$ is the maximum degree of~$G_s$.
+Multiplicities increase the count, but a bound is still exponential in~$k$: $\sum_{j=1}^{k+1} \binom{k}{j-1} (ed)^{j} \le (1+ed)^{k+1}$. \end{proof}

 Using~\ref{lem:HeisenbergRemainder}, we set

 By~\ref{lem:HeisenbergRemainder}, for $t \in (-t_0,t_0)$ the sequence~$y(t)_0, y(t)_1, y(t)_2,\ldots$ is a Cauchy sequence, and hence converges in~$\barMat$ absolutely.
 Therefore, the short time evolution belongs to~$\calL$ and preserves~$\one$.
 The following inequalities will be handy to show that short time evolution is a $*$-automorphism of~$\barMat$.